ESAPI/esapi-java-legacy/scripts/README.txt

-vars.2.2.3.0        -- File that is 'sourced' (as in "source ./filename") and used with newReleaseNotes.sh vars.2.2.3.1        -- File that is 'sourced' (as in "source ./filename") and used with newReleaseNotes.sh vars.2.3.0.0        -- File that is 'sourced' (as in "source ./filename") and used with newReleaseNotes.sh vars.template       -- Template to construct the release specific vars files
+vars.2.2.3.0        -- File that is 'sourced' (as in "source ./filename") and used with newReleaseNotes.sh vars.2.2.3.1        -- File that is 'sourced' (as in "source ./filename") and used with newReleaseNotes.sh vars.2.3.0.0        -- File that is 'sourced' (as in "source ./filename") and used with newReleaseNotes.sh vars.2.4.0.0        -- File that is 'sourced' (as in "source ./filename") and used with newReleaseNotes.sh vars.template       -- Template to construct the release specific vars files